Overview

 - Change the delimiter in the list separator section to one of the Apollo-supported characters.

-- Click OK twice to confirm the change.
+- Click Okay to confirm the change.

 - Restart your machine.
 Then, re-attempt the CSV upload in Apollo.